Declaring the sale of a new means of transport (for non-VAT registered persons)

 • a copy of the purchase invoice;

-• in case of purchase abroad, proof of payment of VAT to the Customs and Excise Agency;
+• in case of purchase abroad, proof that VAT was paid to the Customs and Excise Agency (Administration des douanes et accises);

 • a copy of the sales invoice;